uikit/uikit-site/docs/pages/dotnav.md

 # Dotnav

-<p class="uk-text-lead">Create a dot navigation to operate slideshows or to scroll to different page sections.</p>
+<p class="uk-text-lead">Create dot navigation to operate slideshows or to scroll to different page sections.</p>

 ## Usage